bethsmith0623/SEI-CC_4/work/w01/d4/03-dom-intro.md

 - It's a tree-like data structure with the top (root) being the `document` object.

-- Let's `console.log(document)` in DevTool's console and explore some of its properties.
+- Let's type `document` in DevTool's console and explore some of its properties.

 ---
 ### What's the DOM